+With COVID-19 putting a strain on the budget of many Australians, it's a good idea to research ways you can minimise costs around the house.
 If you’re a pool owner looking to cut back on expenses, there are many tips and tricks available to help you save money and energy without sacrificing the health of your pool.

 Like many tasks in life, the cheapest way to maintain a pool is by hand.
 Aside from needing chemicals to balance and treat the water, manually using leaf nets to remove debris and vacuuming your pool floor to waste are great ways to clean your pool without cost.

 If using a variable speed pump, ensure you adjust the speed to the lowest RPM required to effectively use your equipment.
 In most cases with variable speed pumps, the default setting is a safe and efficient option.
 However, to maximise efficiency, you should run your variable speed pump for longer at lower speeds.